 Liquid Foundation, CC Cream, or Tinted Moisturizer

 The great thing about foundation is the variety of formulas it comes in to fit every need.
 One common misconception about foundations is that it also needs to be heavy on the skin to look good. "[L'Oreal True Match] has an excellent shade range and a beautiful finish," says Whitfield.
 If barely-there is more your speed, Mackay loves Dior Backstage Foundation ($40) for its natural yet buildable coverage.

-Your eyebrows are one of the most important features on your face, but many women over time have over-plucked, waxed, or have experienced thinning hair, all causes that create a less fuller looking eyebrow.
+Your eyebrows are one of the most important features on your face, but many over time have over-plucked, waxed, or have experienced thinning hair, all causes that create a less fuller looking eyebrow.
 With a pencil, you can easily shape the arch and fill in with light strokes to create a hair-like appearance.
 Whitfield swears by British brand Eyebrow Queen.
-"These are a holy grail!
+"These are a holy grail.
 They give such a good payoff with a fine point.
 The spoolie is precise and thin."
-Mackay also recommends products from Fenty Beauty or Benefit Cosmetics for their excellent shade ranges and precision, he says.
+Mackay also recommends products from Fenty Beauty or Benefit Cosmetics for their excellent shade ranges and precision.